AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/system-settings.md

 ---
-id: version-15.0-system-settings
+id: system-settings
 title: System Menu and User Settings
 sidebar_label: System Menu and User Settings
-original_id: system-settings
 ---

+import Keys from '@site/src/components/key.ts';
+import Video from '@site/src/components/video.tsx';

 The console has a large number of options to help you set it up just the way you like it.
-Commonly used options can be set from the User Settings menu which is available on a softkey when you hold down the \<Avo\>
+Commonly used options can be set from the User Settings menu which is available on a softkey when you hold down the <Keys.HardKey>Avo</Keys.HardKey>
 button.

 The System menu itself allows you to set up the console hardware including physical DMX outputs,